Fortinet FortiGate IPS vs KerioControl comparison

 Fortinet FortiGate IPS vs. KerioControl

-Fortinet FortiGate IPS is ranked 4th in Intrusion Detection and Prevention Software (IDPS) with 33 reviews while KerioControl is ranked 16th in Intrusion Detection and Prevention Software (IDPS) with 9 reviews.
+Fortinet FortiGate IPS is ranked 4th in Intrusion Detection and Prevention Software (IDPS) with 54 reviews while KerioControl is ranked 17th in Intrusion Detection and Prevention Software (IDPS) with 54 reviews.
 Fortinet FortiGate IPS is rated 8.4, while KerioControl is rated 8.0.
-The top reviewer of Fortinet FortiGate IPS writes "Integrated management is a great feature and the UI is user friendly".
-On the other hand, the top reviewer of KerioControl writes "Has good accounting and live monitoring features".
-Fortinet FortiGate IPS is most compared with Palo Alto Networks Advanced Threat Prevention, Trend Micro TippingPoint Threat Protection System, Check Point IPS, Cisco NGIPS and Cisco Sourcefire SNORT, whereas KerioControl is most compared with Netgate pfSense, Fortinet FortiGate, OPNsense, Sophos XG and Sophos UTM.
+The top reviewer of Fortinet FortiGate IPS writes "Very stable with good network protection".
+On the other hand, the top reviewer of KerioControl writes "With VPN, any of our guys can log in to the system and effectively be on board; helps with our customers all over the world".
+Fortinet FortiGate IPS is most compared with Palo Alto Networks Advanced Threat Prevention, Trend Micro TippingPoint Threat Protection System, Cisco NGIPS, Cisco Sourcefire SNORT and Check Point IPS, whereas KerioControl is most compared with Netgate pfSense, Fortinet FortiGate, OPNsense, Sophos UTM and Sophos XG.
 See our Fortinet FortiGate IPS vs. KerioControl report.

 See our list of best Intrusion Detection and Prevention Software (IDPS) vendors.